ohs-foundation/ohs-player-reference-client-app/README.md

     }
 ```

-The FHIRPath engine holds mutable evaluation state and is not safe for concurrent use.
-Serialize extraction onto a single thread; the repository does this with `Dispatchers.Default.limitedParallelism(1)`.
+The FHIRPath engine holds mutable evaluation state and is not safe for concurrent use, so run all extraction on a single thread.
+The repository does this with `Dispatchers.Default.limitedParallelism(1)`.

 ## Rendering view state